nmlevin11/nmlevin11.github.io/_posts/2022-10-30-Fourth-ST558-Blog-Post.md

-One important part of building a regression model is determining what variables to use in a regression model.
+One important part of building a regression model is determining what variables to use.
 Three resources that I read to inform my plan going forward for selecting variables for a model are listed at the end of this blog post.
 One key takeaway I found from those resources is that variable selection can be complicated and subjective, and there is no one-size-fits-all answer for it.

 The steps, thoughts, and ideas I plan to take with me for variable selection in the future are: